Turn your Dream Admit into Reality

 Scholarships and Financial Aid

-Stanford offers several funding options for MEM students:
+Stanford offers several options to help students afford the MEM program:

-• Teaching Assistant (TA) positions – Help with grading, labs, or teaching support
+• Teaching Assistant (TA) roles – Helping professors with classes or grading

-• Research Assistant (RA) roles – Work on faculty-led research in labs or projects
+• Research Assistant (RA) positions – Working on faculty research projects

 Benefits of assistantships: